-9. Does the indicator have limitations or weaknesses?
+- 9. Does the indicator have limitations or weaknesses?
 If so, explain.
 Is the indicator a proxy or surrogate?
 Does the source of the data have a bias or agenda?

-10. How will the indicator be used in management decision making and other agency processes?
+There are no limitations or weaknesses. - 10.
+How will the indicator be used in management decision making and other agency processes?
+Ensuring student success drives many management decisions including recruitment, admissions, academic programming, academic support, facilities, and finance.

-Objective II.5: Increase the total number of Graduate Degree completers in a given academic year from the baseline year number of 611 in AY 2023-24 to 626 in AY 2028-29.
+Objective II.5: Increase the total number of Graduate Degree completers in a given academic year from the baseline year number of 598 in AY 2020-21 to 650 in AY 2025-26.
 Students may only be counted once per award level.